devduart/devduart/README.md

 <p>
   <em>
     <b>I LIKE TO PROGRAM THINGS</b> <br>
 	Hello there!
-I'm Duarte, sometimes also called DevDuart, a <b>full-stack developer</b> currently working part-time at for freelancing and developing my own ideas.
+I'm Duarte, sometimes also called DevDuart, a <b>Backend developer</b> currently working part-time at for freelancing and developing my own ideas.
 I mostly do back-end work, in languages such as Java and JavaScript, but I also have some experience working on front-end development, specially with Angular.
     </em>
 </p>